 As another part of the TB eradication plan, the autumn of 2012 saw Defra announce tougher cattle controls.

-A badger cull will be subject to results from two pilot projects, in West Somerset and West Gloucestershire, which are likely to run from June 2013, to ensure such a cull is safe, effective and humane.
+A badger cull will be subject to results from two pilot projects, in West Somerset and West Gloucestershire.
+These were carried out over an initial six-week period, with the aim of proving that the culling method is safe, effective and humane.

-The pilots had initially been planned to take place in summer 2012, but was postponed for a variety of reasons, not least a survey which revealed higher than anticipated badger numbers in the two areas.
+The pilots had initially been planned to take place in summer 2012, but were postponed for a year.

-Where is the evidence that says the plan will work
+Is there evidence that proves the plan will work?